 Of course, recycling and reducing greenhouse gases is very important.
 We argue that we should see the plastic issue as the number one environmental issue facing our planet.

 Conclusion on waste reduction services

 I think we need to act now, and I mean in many ways.
 We need to think big thoughts, such as phasing out the plastic waste or the likes.

-Or, maybe like finding alternatives to using it.
+Or, maybe finding alternatives to using it.
 Another example includes putting a big tax on using it for non-vital things such as plastic drinking straws or coffee cups.

 We need to lobby the government and basically demand it changes.